 - Light requirements: full sun to part shade

 - Growth rate/ease: moderate growth rate, difficult to cultivate

 - Wildlife support: attracts and supports hummingbirds, host plant to several species of native butterflies and moth larva

 - Native habitat/range: Common in coastal areas, meadow, moist riverbanks, and alpine forests from Alaska to California and east to the Rocky Mountains and Ontario, Canada.
 Portland Plant List - no.

 - Special features & uses: The Gitksan, Nitinaht, and Nlaka'pamux Pacific Northwest peoples have taken a decoction of the entire plant to treat bleeding lungs, sore eyes, and backaches, as a diuretic and as a purgative.
 A decoction of seeds has been taken as a cough medicine.
 The nectar can be eaten as candy.
 Excellent as a cut flower or the broken parks used in decorations.

-Red bracts attract hummingbirds.
-Paintbrush roots are parasitic!
-Its root system plugs itself into the roots of various hosts, extracting nutrients that supplement its growth - without entirely depleting the nutrients from the host plant.
+Gardening with Giant Red Paintbrush: Since this is both a hummingbird magnet and a larval host plant, Red Paintbrush is best in a pollinator/butterfly garden or meadowscape.
+As a parasite, it needs to plug its root system into the roots of various hosts, extracting nutrients that supplement its growth - without entirely depleting the nutrients from the host plant.
 Known hosts include, but are not limited to, Roemer’s fescue, yarrow, Oregon sunshine, thimbleberry, and even some non-native weeds such as oxeye daisy.
+Plant paintbrush in the same hole as its host, trying to gently intermingle the roots.
+Or, cut back an established host already in your garden and carve a planting hole directly into the host crown.
 With this complicated host dependency, this plant can be challenging to establish.
-Consider buying in multiples to ensure success, planting in the same hole as a host and/or cutting back an establish host already in your garden and planting the paintbrush directly into the host crown.
+Consider buying in multiples to increase the chances of success.